mwoodervin/Step-it-Up/README.md

   ```

   ## CONTACT
-  If you are interested in contacting me about this application, you can find me on [github](https://github.com/mwoodervin) or email me at mwoodervin@gmail.com.
+  If you are interested in contacting me about this application, you can find me on [github](https://github.com/mwoodervin) or [email](email:mwoodervin@gmail.com).

   ## LICENSE
   Copyright <2020> <COPYRIGHT Mary W. Ervin>